-If you live in Wisconsin and are unable to work for at least a year, you could be eligible for Social Security disability (SSDI) or Supplemental Security Income (SSI) benefits.
-Those who have worked and paid into the Social Security system in recent years may qualify for SSDI benefits, while Wisconsin residents who have minimal to no past earnings could be eligible for SSI if they have limited income and assets.
+If you live in Wisconsin and are unable to work for at least a year, you could be eligible for Social Security disability insurance (SSDI) or Supplemental Security Income (SSI) benefits.
+People who have worked and paid into the Social Security system in recent years can qualify for SSDI benefits, while Wisconsin residents who have little to no past earnings could be eligible for SSI if they have limited income and assets.

 The Social Security Administration (SSA) is the federal agency that administers both Social Security disability and SSI benefits.
 The SSA offers multiple ways to apply for disability benefits, including: